WHY ARE WHALES ENDANGERED?

-There are a variety of whale threats, most of which being as the direct result of human activities.
-In the past century, many of the large whale species were hunted to the brink of extinction by commercial whaling though some of those species are now recovering now the hunts are banned in many areas of the world.
+There are a variety of whale threats and most of which is the direct result of human activities.
+In the past century, many of the large whale species have been hunted to the brink of extinction by industrial whaling.
+Although some of those species are slowing recovering from progressive regional bans on commercial hunting.

-Today some of these whale populations are stable or slowly increasing while others continue to decline.
+Today, some of these whale populations are stable, and/or slowly increasing, while others continue to decline.
 Of the 13 “Great Whale” species, 7 of them are currently classified as endangered or vulnerable.

 Status of Feature Species: